stdlib-js/stdlib/tools/markdown/img-svg-equation/README.md

 # Equation Element

-> Generate an HTML string for displaying an SVG equation in a GitHub Markdown file.
+> Generate an HTML string for displaying an SVG equation as an image in a GitHub Markdown file.

 <!-- Section to include introductory text.
 Make sure to keep an empty line after the intro `section` element and another before the `/section` close. -->